Welcome to new students arriving throughout the 2013-14 academic year.

-university overseas programme of study.
-We hope you find all these webpages useful to help you prepare for when you leave,
+We hope you find all these webpages useful to help you arrive and settle when you get here.

-Whenever you arrive at your chosen campus, you will be made to feel welcome and part of the University community.
-Each campus is different, so make sure you,
+When you arrive at your campus, you'll instantly be made to feel welcome.
+Each campus is different, so read all information

-and your parents or other adults, read all information about the campus where you'll be studying so you can enjoy all it has to offer.
+about yours - so you can enjoy all it has to offer.

 Join the health centre at our Colchester Campus

-If you're a new student at our Colchester Campus, then you will need to visit the University Health Centre
+If you're a new student at our Colchester Campus, then you'll need to visit the University Health Centre

 in person in order to register.
 You can find the Health Centre on our Colchester Campus near the North Towers, beyond the Tony Rich Teaching Centre and to the left;